scastillo/not-youtube-dl/README.txt

 brackets, as in -f "best[height=720]" (or -f "[filesize>10M]").

 The following numeric meta fields can be used with comparisons <, <=, >,
->=, = (equals), != (not equals): - filesize: The number of bytes, if
+>=, = (equals), != (not equals):

+-   filesize: The number of bytes, if known in advance
-known in advance - width: Width of the video, if known - height: Height of the video, if known - tbr: Average bitrate of audio and video in KBit/s - abr: Average audio bitrate in KBit/s - vbr: Average video bitrate in KBit/s - asr: Audio sampling rate in Hertz - fps: Frame rate
+-   width: Width of the video, if known
+-   height: Height of the video, if known
+-   tbr: Average bitrate of audio and video in KBit/s
+-   abr: Average audio bitrate in KBit/s
+-   vbr: Average video bitrate in KBit/s
+-   asr: Audio sampling rate in Hertz
+-   fps: Frame rate

-Also filtering work for comparisons = (equals), != (not equals), ^= (begins with), $= (ends with), *= (contains) and following string meta
+Also filtering work for comparisons = (equals), ^= (starts with), $= (ends with), *= (contains) and following string meta fields:

-fields: - ext: File extension - acodec: Name of the audio codec in use -
+-   ext: File extension
+-   acodec: Name of the audio codec in use
-vcodec: Name of the video codec in use - container: Name of the container format - protocol: The protocol that will be used for the actual download, lower-case (http, https, rtsp, rtmp, rtmpe, mms, f4m, ism, http_dash_segments, m3u8, or m3u8_native) - format_id: A short description of the format
+-   vcodec: Name of the video codec in use
+-   container: Name of the container format
+-   protocol: The protocol that will be used for the actual download, lower-case (http, https, rtsp, rtmp, rtmpe, mms, f4m, ism, http_dash_segments, m3u8, or m3u8_native)
+-   format_id: A short description of the format

+Any string comparison may be prefixed with negation ! in order to produce an opposite comparison, e.g. !*= (does not contain).

 Note that none of the aforementioned meta fields are guaranteed to be present since this solely depends on the metadata obtained by particular